edubadges/privacy/privacy-statement-en.md

 You have the following rights in relation to your personal data:

 * You may submit a request to amend, complete or delete your data if it is incorrect or no longer relevant.
-* You may submit a request to review the data we are processing about you.
+* You may submit a request to be informed about the data we are processing about you.
 * You may object to the processing of your data if we process your data based on a legitimate interest or based on executing a task carried out in the public interest.
 * You may submit a request to restrict the processing of your data with regard to the processing of data to which you have objected, which you deem unlawful, for which you have disputed the correctness of the personal data or if we no longer require the personal data, but you require said data as part of legal proceedings.
 * You may request, in a structured and commonly used format, a copy of your data that we process and you have the right to transfer this data to a different service provider.